 Save your Search criteria for reuse

-If you find yourself searching for the same type of message again and again, you’ll see benefit in using Search Folders.
+If you find yourself searching in Outlook for the same type of message again and again, you’ll see benefit in using Search Folders.
 You can save the search criteria as a Search Folder, and any emails that meet that criteria will be automatically ‘filed’ in that Search Folder.
 It then becomes a doddle to click on the Search Folder (displayed at the bottom of your list of folders on the Navigation Pane) anytime you want to look for something that meets that specific criteria.

 Unlike normal folders search folders work as “virtual” folders –they scan your mailbox for items that match the set criteria and then display a list of found items for you.
 The items are not moved to the search folder – the items displayed in a search folder are in fact a link to where the items are stored in your mailbox.
 To create, Folder tab > New Search Folder > select the appropriate folder type > if required click the Choose button to set additional criteria and then click OK and OK again.